Aboriginal Community Initiatives Fund: 2025–26 funding round

 The following funding expectations will apply to all projects that receive CIF funding:

-• provides an alcohol, drug and smoke free environment
+• provide an alcohol, drug and smoke free environment

 • provide a culturally safe environment free from violence

-• volunteers and staff to hold a current Working with Children’s Check
+• volunteers and staff hold current Working with Children’s Checks

 • have a positive working relationship with the Dhelk Dja Action Group.